 Why Data Governance is Crucial for Organizations

 Data governance may sound like an expensive burden but what is even more expensive is the result of making data driven decisions based on unreliable data.
+Organizations often face several data governance challenges, including data silos, inconsistent data definitions, and ensuring compliance across diverse systems.
 According to Experian, “83% of businesses see data as an integral part of forming a business strategy, yet a complex data landscape is posing new challenges.

 Good data governance encourages organizations to streamline operations by eliminating data redundancy.
 It also helps in adhering to regulations and compliance, such as GDPR guidelines in Europe, which protect consumer rights to privacy.
 In May 2023, Meta was fined 1.2 billion euros by the Irish Data Protection Committee for not complying with GDPR.
 This fine serves as a clear warning to companies that the GDPR’s requirements must be taken seriously, and non-compliance can result in severe financial consequences.